utreexo/biptreexo/utreexo-p2p-bip.md

 # Abstract
 Utreexo creates a compact representation of the UTXO set that only takes a couple of kilobytes.
 When spending a transaction, one must provide an inclusion proof for the UTXOs being spent.
-This BIP defines the networking-layer changes needed to allow nodes to exchange the utreexo proofs.
+This BIP defines the networking-layer changes needed to allow nodes to exchange the inclusion proofs.
-This document **does not** describe how to validate blocks and transactions using the provided data, check "Utreexo - Validation Layer" for more details.
+This document **does not** describe how to validate blocks and transactions using the provided data, see [Utreexo - Validation Layer](./utreexo-validation-bip.md) for more details.

 # Motivation